hugoledoux/startinpy/docs/attributes.md

 dt = startinpy.DT(np.dtype([('classification', np.uint32), ('intensity', float)]))
 ```

-Adding attributes to a triangulation that has no schema defined will result in no extra attributes stored, only those compliant with the schema are stored.
+Adding attributes to a triangulation that has no schema defined will result in no extra attributes being stored; only those compliant with the schema are stored.

 Attributes can be attached while adding new points with the function `insert_one_pt()` using extra parameters: